Chaotic dynamics in a macrospin spin-torque nano-oscillator with delayed feedback

-Some possible precession modes are illustrated in Fig.~\ref{fig:states}.
+Some possible precession modes are illustrated in Fig.~\ref{fig:states}(a,b).

-As established previously,~\cite{Xiao:2005cd} the onset of self-sustained oscillations first involves precession of the magnetization in the film plane (IPP), where the trajectory takes the shape of a clamshell centered about the $x$ axis.
-As the current is increased, the preferred oscillation mode involves out-of-plane precession (OPP), where the axis of precession is the film normal and the orbits are more circular.
-Note that for this mode there are two degenerate states, i.e., precession about the $+z$ and $-z$ axes, which we denote as (OPP$+$) and (OPP$-$), respectively.

-The current dependence of the mean values of the three magnetization components and the oscillation period (of the $m_x$ component) is presented in Fig.~\ref{fig:modefreq}.
+The onset of self-sustained oscillations first involves precession of the magnetization in the film plane (IPP),~\cite{Xiao:2005cd} where the trajectory has a clamshell shape centered about the $x$ axis [Fig.~\ref{fig:states}(a)].
+As the current is increased, the preferred oscillation mode involves out-of-plane precession (OPP), where the axis of precession is the film normal and the orbits are more circular [Fig.~\ref{fig:states}(b)].
+There are two degenerate OPP states, i.e., precession about the $+z$ and $-z$ axes, which we denote as (OPP$+$) and (OPP$-$), respectively.
+The current dependence of the mean values of the three magnetization components and the oscillation period (of the $m_x$ component) are presented in Fig.~\ref{fig:states}(c).
 We observe a clear current threshold at $J \approx 0.007$ T, below which the magnetization remains static along $x$.
 Above this threshold in the IPP regime, the average $\langle m_x \rangle$ component (linked to magnetoresistance variations) decreases rapidly as a function of current density, which is also accompanied by a sharp decrease in the oscillation frequency.
-Note that the average values are $\langle m_y \rangle = \langle m_z \rangle = 0$ in this regime.
+The average values are $\langle m_y \rangle = \langle m_z \rangle = 0$ in this regime.
 Above a second threshold, $J \approx 0.015$ T, the system enters the OPP state where all magnetization components have nonzero time averages.
 The current dependence of $\langle m_x \rangle$ exhibits the opposite behavior compared with the IPP state, where it progressively increases and is accompanied by an increase in the oscillation frequency.
-The dashed lines in Fig.~\ref{fig:modefreq} indicate the degenerate OPP state.
-As we will discuss in more detail in the following, these average magnetization components will allow us to identify the different precession states under delayed feedback.
+The dashed lines in Fig.~\ref{fig:states}(c) indicate the degenerate OPP state.

-The output signal of a spin-torque nano-oscillator is typically determined by the giant or tunnel magneto-resistance effect, where the electrical resistance depends on the relative orientation between the free and reference layer magnetizations.
-As such, it is natural to employ the output current (or voltage) variation as the feedback signal.
-We can therefore assume a time-dependent applied current density of the form
+The output signal of a spin-torque nano-oscillator is typically given by the giant or tunnel magnetoresistance, where the electrical resistance depends on the relative orientation between the free and reference layer magnetizations.
+It is therefore natural to employ the output current (or voltage) variation as the feedback signal.
+We assume a time-dependent applied current density of the form